 - Provide lots of fluids to help them feel better and to prevent dehydration.

 - Offer soft foods like soup or porridge, if your child has sore glands.

 - Give your child pain relief, as needed.
 Make sure to follow the dosage instructions and check to make sure the medication has not expired.

 - Keep your child home until they are well and your doctor says they can return to school or daycare.

 Immunisation is the best way to protect your tamariki from mumps, and it's better to be immunised when you're a child.
 The disease can be more serious if you get it as a teenager or adult, as it can affect fertility.

-- Check your child had their MMR (measles, mumps, rubella) vaccination when it's due at 15 months and four years old.
+- Check your child had their MMR (measles, mumps, rubella) vaccination when it's due at 12 months and 15 months.
 You may have this recorded in your child’s Well Child Tamariki Ora book, or you can phone your GP or nurse to check your child’s health records.